kenichi-shimada/shinyDepMap/README.md

-# depmap-website
+# shinyDepMap
-Shiny-based web tool for interactive analysis of DepMap data
+A shiny-based web tool for interactive analysis of [DepMap](https://depmap.org/) data (based on their 19q3 release)

 To launch the website locally, following pacakges should be installed in the environment as needed (note aws.s3 is for my personal use)